opengauss-mirror/docs/content/en/docs/Developerguide/asynchronous-i-o-operations.md

 **Parameter description**: Specifies whether to enable the ADIO function.

-This parameter belongs to the INTERNAL type parameter and is a fixed parameter.
-The user cannot modify this parameter, but can only view it.

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >The current version does not support the asynchronous I/O function.
 This function is disabled by default.
+Do not modify the setting.

 **Value range**: Boolean